openlearningplatformlxp/lxp/README.md

 3. **Install** - [Install](https://www.synegen.com/open-learning-platform-install-guide) Open Learning Platform within your Totara Learn environment.
 4. **Configure** - Configure options available to modify Open Learning Platform to your brand guidelines and desired learner experience.

+Only interested in the WAR file?
+Please download the latest version [here](https://openlearn.s3.amazonaws.com/download.war)

 ## Need Assistance?

 Synegen and their team of developers and Totara Learn experts are capable of providing assistance and professional services around the use of Open Learning Platform including: installation assistance, technical support, and continued enhancements to align to your specific training requirements.